Read & Publish and transformative Open Access agreements with library consortia

 We have had great feedback from library consortia (see below) and also from librarians at participating institutions.

-Anna Lundén, Acting Director, Libraries Collaboration and Research Support Department, National Library of Sweden, says:
+Anna Lundén, National Library of Sweden, Sweden

 “We are very pleased with the new Read & Publish agreement between The Company of Biologists and the Bibsam Consortium, covering costs for Swedish researchers at participating institutions to publish an unlimited number of Open Access articles in all five of The Company of Biologists’ journals, whilst also giving them read access.
 To sign transformative agreements with small not-for-profit publishers is an important step in line with our action plan to advance Open Science.”